Mar 4, 2022

 LATIF: Yeah, do it.
 Go.
 Make the song, Elton John.
 Go for it.

-LULU: Simba, based on the work as—as confirmed by Reinhard, there is no delicate harmony awaiting you.
-And if you don't choose wisely and show respect to your fellow creatures and plants and bacteria and fungi, the — everything will die.
-The balance is not delicate, the balance is not there at all.
+LULU: Simba, based on this work as—as confirmed by Reinhard, there is no delicate harmony awaiting you.
+And if you don't choose wisely and show respect to your fellow creatures and plants and bacteria and fungi, everything will die!
+The balance is not delicate, the balance is not there at all!
+And the song is not The Circle of Life.
+It's The Giant Abyss of No Promises Vortex of Life.

-LATIF: But then why are we gonna watch any of the rest of the movie? like even if you're a lion king, your lion kingdom is going to—like the Roman Empire, it's gonna crumble and fall…
+LATIF: But then why are we gonna watch any of the rest of the movie?
+Like, even if you're a lion king, your lion kingdom is going to—like the Roman Empire, it's gonna crumble and fall.

 LULU: Right.